-Another well studied recycle example is a reactor-separator-recycle process where two reactants A and B reacts according to the reaction $A + B \rightarrow C$ (e.g.21).
-Component B is the limiting reactant as the recycle D contains mostly component A. Two different control structures are displayed in Figure 12.
+Another well studied recycle example is a reactor-separator-recycle process where two reactants A and B react according to the reaction $A + B \rightarrow C$ (e.g.).
+Component B is the limiting reactant as the recycle D contains mostly component A. Two different control structures are displayed in Figure 11.
 In both cases the distillate flow D (recycle of A) is used to control the condenser level (main inventory of A).

-In Figure 12(a), both fresh reactant feeds (F_A and F_B) are flow controlled into the reactor, where reactant A is set in ratio to reactant B such that $F_A/F_B = 1$.
-This control strategy is not consistent because one of the two feeds depend on the inventory inside.
-This follows because it is not possible to feed exactly the stoichiometric ratio of the two reactants10 and any imbalance will over time lead to a situation where the recycle of A either goes towards zero or towards infinity.
+In Figure 11(a), both fresh reactant feeds ( $F_A$ and $F_B$ ) are flow controlled into the reactor, where reactant A is set in ratio to reactant B such that $F_A/F_B = 1$ .
+This control strategy is not consistent because none of the two feeds depend on the inventory inside.
+This follows because it is not possible to feed exactly the stoichiometric ratio of the two reactants and any imbalance will over time lead to a situation where the recycle of A either goes towards zero or towards infinity.

-To get a consistent inventory control structure, the first requirement is that one of the feed rates (F_A or F_B) must depend on what happens inside the process, such that we at steady-state can achieve $F_A = F_B$.
-One solution is to set F_B (the limiting reactant) and adjust F_A such that the desired excess of A is achieved, resulting in the self-consistent control structure in Figure 12(b).
-Here F_A depends on the inventory of A as reflected by the recycle flow D by keeping the reactor feed ratio $(F_A + D)/F_B$ constant at a given value (larger than 1 to make B the limiting reactant).
-The structure is consistent for all components: C has an outlet in the bottom of the column; B is self-regulated by reaction because it it the limiting reactant, and the feed of A depends on the inventory of A.
+To get a consistent inventory control structure, the first requirement is that one of the feed rates ( $F_A$ or $F_B$ ) must depend on what happens inside the process, such that at steady-state we can achieve $F_A = F_B$ .
+One solution is to set $F_B$ (the limiting reactant) and adjust $F_A$ such that the desired excess of A is achieved, resulting in the local-consistent control structure in Figure 11(b).
+Here $F_A$ depends on the inventory of A as reflected by the recycle flow D by keeping the reactor feed ratio $(F_A + D)/F_B$ constant at a given value (larger than 1 to make B the limiting reactant).
+The structure is consistent for all components: C has an outlet in the bottom of the column; B is self-regulated by reaction because it is the limiting reactant, and the feed of A depends on the inventory of A.